blazium-engine/blazium-docs/tutorials/2d/2d_parallax.rst

 Split screen
 ------------

-Most tutorials for making a split screen game in Godot begin by writing a small script to assign the :ref:`Viewport.world_2d<class_viewport_property_world_2d>` of the first SubViewport to the second, so they have a shared display.
+Most tutorials for making a split screen game in Blazium begin by writing a small script to assign the :ref:`Viewport.world_2d<class_viewport_property_world_2d>` of the first SubViewport to the second, so they have a shared display.
 Questions often pop up about how to share a parallax effect between both screens.